Somatosensory system: Sensory receptors

+The two different types of mechanoreceptor in the skin are termed low-threshold mechanoreceptors, and high threshold mechanoreceptors.

+The four mechanoreceptors in glabrous skin are low-threshold that respond to harmless stimuli.
+They are innervated by four different afferent fibers.
+High-threshold mechanoreceptors, respond to harmful stimuli.

 Merkel cell nerve endings are found in the basal epidermis and hair follicles; they react to low vibrations (5–15 Hz) and deep static touch such as shapes and edges.
 Due to having a small receptive field (extremely detailed information), they are used in areas like fingertips the most; they are not covered (shelled) and thus respond to pressures over long periods.

 Tactile corpuscles react to moderate vibration (10–50 Hz) and light touch.
 They are located in the dermal papillae; due to their reactivity, they are primarily located in fingertips and lips.
 They respond in quick action potentials, unlike Merkel nerve endings.
 They are responsible for the ability to read Braille and feel gentle stimuli.

 Pacinian corpuscles determine gross touch and distinguish rough and soft substances.
 They react in quick action potentials, especially to vibrations around 250 Hz (even up to centimeters away).
 They are the most sensitive to vibrations and have large receptor fields.
 Pacinian corpuscles react only to sudden stimuli so pressures like clothes that are always compressing their shape are quickly ignored.
 They have also been implicated in detecting the location of touch sensations on handheld tools.

 Bulbous corpuscles react slowly and respond to sustained skin stretch.
 They are responsible for the feeling of object slippage and play a major role in the kinesthetic sense and control of finger position and movement.
 Merkel and bulbous cells - slow-response - are myelinated; the rest - fast-response - are not.
-All of these receptors are activated upon pressures that squish their shape causing an action potential.
+All of these receptors are activated upon pressures that distort their shape causing an action potential.